vsternbach/angular-ts-decorators/README.md

 >This feature relies on angularjs debug data, so it won't work for fetching controller classes when `$compileProvider.debugInfoEnabled(false);`

->This decorator uses Array.from, so polyfill must be provided when targeting for older browsers.

 >Please notice, that this feature is kind of experimental, because the way it's implemented is kind of hacky: classes that have @ViewChild properties are replaced with a new class that extends the original class.
 It works with basic use cases, but there could be some implications in some edge cases, so be aware.

 ## Inject